khoj-ai/timely/README.md

 #### notes
 * Percent improvements are based on the original percent of the base model.
 For example if the base model has a score of 0.5 and the tuned model has a score of 0.75 this is labeled as a 25% improvement rather than a 50% improvement.
-* Benchmarks are rough scores and can be changed as the benchmarks run on a relatively small sample size
+* Benchmarks are rough scores and haven't been built to be overly general at this point
 * Small steps between model versions may have been omitted but general training arguments will be included below.

 ### Contact